openhwgroup/cv32e40x/docs/user_manual/source/pma.rst

 Address range
 ~~~~~~~~~~~~~
 The address boundaries of a PMA region are set in ``word_addr_low/word_addr_high``.
 These contain bits 33:2 of 34-bit, word aligned addresses.
 To get an address match, the transfer address ``addr`` must be in the range ``word_addr_low <= addr < word_addr_high``.
-Memory regions not covered by any PMA regions are treated as main memory with bufferable, cacheable and atomic attributes set.

 Main memory vs I/O
 ~~~~~~~~~~~~~~~~~~